 View Photo Gallery: The Boss, alongside his E Street Band, performed to a sold-out concert hall on April 1.
 View Photo Gallery: The D.C. rapper reflects upon his childhood and trying to stay out of trouble in the wake of a violent incident at last year’s DMV awards.
 Trel’s newest mixtape drops March 26.

 Chris Richards has been the Post's pop music critic since 2009.
-He's recently written about summer songs
+He's recently written about the bliss of summer songs